MU-CS225-Haskell/MU-CS225-Haskell.github.io/_posts/00-00-01-getting-started.markdown

 recommend using [Atom](https://atom.io/) or [Vim](http://www.vim.org/) if you're on Linux (talk to me if you want to know how to set up Vim for Haskell development, been a while since I've used it but I should be at least *some* help).
+[Sublime Text](https://www.sublimetext.com/) is pretty good too, however it's not free (trial version has no enforced time limit though).

 At this stage, I think I can safely say that I don't think you should use an IDE (integrated development environment) unless you're doing development that, for all practical purposes, requires one (like Android app development).
 At best, they hide the details of the build process from you, at worst they can give you a false impression as to how the build process actually works.
+Besides, there's no standard Haskell IDE anyway.

 Text editors have recently become extremely comprehensive, filling a gap somewhere between a traditional text editor and an IDE, but with the benefit